Automated Code Editing with Search-Generate-Modify: Experimental Design

 \subsubsection{Bug Fixing Data}

 The effectiveness of the pipeline is measured with Defects4j \cite{just2014defects4j} and QuixBugs\cite{lin2017quixbugs}.
-The Generate and Edit parts of the pipeline are trained with Java 2006 \cite{lutellier2020coconut}, which has over two million samples in the training set.
+The Generate and Edit parts of the pipeline are trained with CoCoNuT pre-2006 \cite{lutellier2020coconut}, which has over two million samples in the training set.
+Since the bugs in CocoNut pre-2006 are older than the first bug in benchmarks we used, there is no risk of having patched code in the training set.
 After training, we test our pipeline on (1) 75 single-line bugs in \dforj and (2) 85 single line bugs in \dforjj and (3) 40 bugs in QuixBugs.